e-n-f/if-then-else/if-then-else.md

 This was the single conditional form that appeared in the Algol 60 report the next year, and is the form that almost all subsequent programming languages have followed.
-If-then-else was apparently not easy for people in 1960 to think, because the Algol report spends a page and a half explaining how it works, including this arrow diagram and the explation that "else" by itself is equivalent to "else if true then."
+If-then-else was apparently not easy for people in 1960 to think about, because the Algol report spends a page and a half explaining how it works, including this arrow diagram and the explation that "else" by itself is equivalent to "else if true then."